Mount & Blade: Warband: Napoleonic Wars

 Napoleonic Wars is a multiplayer-focused (some single-player aspects), DLC developed by Flying Squirrel Entertainment for Mount & Blade: Warband, set during the last years of the Napoleonic Wars.
 It features historical battles from the Napoleonic era of up to 200 players with over 220 unique historical units, controllable artillery pieces, destructible environments and six selectable nations: France, Britain, Prussia, Austria, Russia, and the Rheinbund (the latter added in the 1.2 patch).
 The DLC was released on April 19, 2012.

 The multiplayer revolves around game modes such as team deathmatch, deathmatch, siege, capture the flag, duel, battle, and commander battle.
 There are also community-organized events that pit player-created "regiments" against one another in first-generation warfare, which attempt to emulate the realistic conditions of Napoleonic warfare.
 Most of these regiments are based on actual regiments from the Napoleonic Wars.
 The regiments work together to create organized events, such as line-battles and sieges.
 Most events are casual, but there are community competitive leagues that hold tournaments between the regiments.

 The development team behind Napoleonic Wars was formed from the group that had been making Mount & Musket, a mod for Mount & Blade: Warband.
 Since the release of the game it has been patched several times, adding more content to the game: sailors and marines as well as usable schooners and longboats, and medics.

 Napoleonic Wars received "favorable" reviews according to the review aggregation website Metacritic.

 Viking Conquest

 Viking Conquest is a DLC for both single-player and multiplayer.
-It is developed by TaleWorlds Entertainment and Brytenwalda team which is famous for their eponymous mod.
+It was developed by TaleWorlds Entertainment and the Brytenwalda team.
 Viking Conquest takes place during the Middle Ages and allows the player to explore the British Isles, Frisia, and Scandinavia.
 It features a story mode where the game is based on history and the player's choice affects the outcome, and a sandbox mode which is similar to Mount and Blade's original game in which the player is free to roam around with their own customized character as with the normal version.
 First gameplay footage from TaleWorlds showed new naval combat where the player will fight on ships and boats.
 It was released to the public on December 11, 2014, and received "average" reviews according to Metacritic.

 A "Reforged Edition", which promised to improve many aspects of the game, was released on July 24, 2015.